The Gunk: Development

 The game was developed by Image & Form, the studio behind the SteamWorld series.
 The team began conceptualizing ideas for a new game after the release of SteamWorld Dig 2 (2017).
 They wanted to create a game that was larger in scale and one that would feature 3D computer graphics.
-Since it was the studio's first 3D games, Image & Form decided to use Unreal Engine 4, which enabled a smooth transition for the team.
+Since it was one of the studio's first 3D games, Image & Form decided to use Unreal Engine 4, which enabled a smooth transition for the team.
 The first prototype of the game was created by director Ulf Hartelius.
-The prototype included several basic character movements, and saw the player "[vacuuming] limy gunk off the ground and watching plants grow back".
+The prototype included several basic character movements, and saw the player "[vacuuming] slimy gunk off the ground and watching plants grow back".
 The team believed that the experience was "ridiculously gratifying" and decided to turn it into a full project.
 Unlike the previous SteamWorld games, which were released on many platforms, the game's 3D visuals required the team to work with more powerful hardwares.
-Therefore, the team partnered with Microsoft to release the game exclusively on PC, Xbox One and Xbox Series X and Series S.
+Therefore, the team partnered with Microsoft to release the game exclusively on Windows, Xbox One and Xbox Series X and Series S.

 The Gunk was officially announced on July 24, 2020 during the Xbox Series X Games Showcase.
+The same year, Image & Form merged with Zoink and Guru Games to form Thunderful Development, which would continue to develop the game.
 Initially set to be released in September 2021, the game was delayed to December 16, 2021.